Animation 2D Or 3D: That Is the Question

-Today, animation is used extensively not just for entertainment but also in the business and education sectors.
-These organisations employ a professional animation studio to create customized animated videos to illustrate their websites, logos, social media, emails and marketing materials.
+Today, the animation is used extensively not just for entertainment but also in the business and education sectors.
+These organizations employ a professional animation studio to create customized animated videos to illustrate their websites, logos, social media, emails and marketing materials.

 So what’s the difference?